-For students who will not take two levels in a row today is their last lesson.
+For students who are not continuing directly to the next level, today is their final lesson.

 To access the full video please subscribe to FLLCasts.com